MinaZakka/embeddedLinux/2-Crosstool-Ng/README.md

 - **Cross-Compilation**: Binutils can be configured and built to target specific architectures, enabling cross-compilation for different platforms.

 ## Conclusion:
 By customizing the ARM toolchain and understanding the sysroot and binutils, developers can create efficient and optimized software for ARM-based embedded systems.
-This setup enables seamless cross-compilation, ensuring compatibility and performance for target devices.
+This setup enables seamless cross-compilation, ensuring compatibility and performance for target devices .